Marshall vs. UAB NCAA Football Odds, Plays and Insights | November 13, 2021

 UAB Stats and Trends

-- In UAB's nine games this season, it has five wins against the spread.
+- UAB has played nine games, with five wins against the spread.

-- The Blazers have yet to cover the spread this year when underdogs by 5 points or more.
+- This year, the Blazers are winless ATS when entering a game as an underdog of 4.5 points or more.

-- UAB has eclipsed the over/under in 37.5% of its opportunities this year (three times in eight games with a set point total).
+- UAB's games this year have eclipsed the over/under three times in eight opportunities (37.5%).

-- In games that UAB picks up over 385.8 yards, the team is 4-1 against the spread and 5-1 overall.
+- In games that UAB amasses more than 385.8 yards, the team is 4-1 against the spread and 5-1 overall.

 - The Blazers have turned the ball over 14 times, two fewer times than the Thundering Herd have forced turnovers (16).